 Cost is based on tuition rates for program hours and Dallas County residents.
 It does not include additional supplies, fees or books.
 Find out about financial aid.

-Richland College has the following transfer (articulation) agreements in place:
+Richland has the following transfer (articulation) agreements in place:

 See all Engineering Degrees for Transfer.

 Are you earning an associate degree in mechanical engineering?
-Students at the colleges of DCCCD who are earning a transferrable associate degree in mechanical engineering
+Students at Dallas College who are earning a transferrable associate degree in mechanical engineering

 now have more transfer choices.
 A new agreement is in place with participating Texas four-year institutions to seamlessly transfer into a bachelor’s degree program.